 Landlords sometimes try to kick tenants out of the homes they’re renting.
-That process is called “eviction.”
-It’s also known as F.E.D., but it’s easier to just call it eviction.
+If the tenant doesn’t move out voluntarily, the landlord must take the tenant to court.
+We call that court process “eviction.”
+Some people refer to it as F.E.D., but it’s easier to just call it eviction.

 The Notice of Termination

 There are several different types of termination notices:

 - A “72-hour notice” is a notice a landlord can give you if you are behind on your rent.
 The notice gives you 3 days (72 hours) to either pay or get out.

 - A landlord can use a “for cause termination notice” if the landlord claims you have violated your rental agreement.
 The specific time frame can vary, and often the notice must give you the right to fix the problem first.

 - Landlords love to use the “no cause notice.”
 If you have a month-to-month agreement, your landlord does not need any reason to terminate your tenancy.
 Depending on how long you’ve lived somewhere, and what city you live in, your landlord would be obligated to give you such a notice 30, 60, or even 90 days in advance.
 And in many cases, a landlord is not allowed to use this type of notice if the tenancy has lasted for more than a year.